Playing (film): Promotion

-Playing was included in the Official Selection at the International Film Festival in Punta del Este, and received its first international public screening there in February, 2008.
+Playing was included in the Official Selection at the International Film Festival in Punta del Este, and received its first international public screening there in February 2008.

-On April, 2008 the film was also screened at the Buenos Aires International Festival of Independent Cinema and at the Tribeca Film Festival.
+In April 2008 the film was also screened at the Buenos Aires International Festival of Independent Cinema and at the Tribeca Film Festival.

 The film made subsequent appearances at the Locarno Film Festival (on August 7, 2008) and the Los Angeles Film Festival (on November 19, 2014).

 In Brazil, the film had its premiere at the São Paulo International Film Festival in October, 2007 and had its theatrical release on November 9, 2007.